London Chess Classic

 The London Chess Classic is a chess festival held at the Olympia Conference Centre, West Kensington, London.
 The flagship event is a strong invitational tournament between some of the world's top grandmasters.
 A number of subsidiary events cover a wide range of chess activities, including tournaments suitable for norm and title seekers, junior events, amateur competitions, simultaneous exhibitions, coaching, and lectures.

-In April 2015, the London Chess Classic (LCC) was named as one of the three events that would comprise the inaugural Grand Chess Tour.
-By linking with Norway Chess and the Sinquefield Cup, a prestigious grand-prix style 'tour' was created that would play host to nine of the world's elite players, as well as the wildcard nominee of each organizer.
-It was expected that future editions of the tour would be expanded to include other events that could meet the standard.
+In 2015, the London Chess Classic was one of the three events that comprised the inaugural Grand Chess Tour, the other two being Norway Chess and the Sinquefield Cup.

-The LCC 2015 event featured the nine participating players of the 2015 Grand Chess Tour plus wildcard pick, Michael Adams.
+There was no event in 2020 and 2022.
+2021 saw a match between England and the Rest of the World.
+In 2023 the London Chess Classic returned to the invitational format.